-Regrettably, football has a long-standing history of hooliganism and violence, caused by a small minority of people.
-As a consequence, football fans have unfairly gained a bad reputation with British fans in particular, often being as such are targeted by other groups and gangs and therefore being identified to the police as being high risk, both at home and abroad.
+Regrettably, football has a long-standing history of acts of hooliganism and violence caused by a small minority of people.
+As a consequence, football fans have unfairly gained a poor reputation.
+British fans in particular are often targeted by other groups of fans and are therefore identified to the police as being high risk, both at home and abroad.

 What is a football banning order?

-Football Banning Orders are a preventative tactic used by the English Courts to prevent hooliganism, violence, and other forms of disorder at football matches, whether in this Country or abroad.
-Essentially, they prevent individuals from attending any kind of official football match often by imposing restrictions on an individual’s ability to travel.
+Football banning orders are a preventative tactic used by UK courts to prevent hooliganism, violence and other forms of disorder at football matches, whether in this country or abroad.

-Bans can last from anywhere between 2 and 10 years, depending on the type of offence and severity.
-Orders also prevent the attendance of club and international matches, home and away games, and matches abroad.
+Orders also prevent attendance at club and international matches, home and away games and matches abroad.

 - Possession of an offensive weapon

 Banning orders can also be issued for spectators of football matches at any level of the game, from youth level games and local matches, all the way to international tournaments.

 Typically, offences are regarded as football related if they take place within 24 hours either side of kick-off, or are in someway connected to football.

 During international tournaments, the British police appoint a police chief for operations at the tournament to directly liaise with the Football Association (FA), local police and other governing bodies of football such as FIFA and UEFA.

 What are the possible consequences of football offences?